Family Of Thakurganj Movie Review: Visit This Family At Your Own Risk!

 Jimmy Sheirgill and Mahie Gill who earlier shared screen space together in the 'Saheb, Biwi Aur Gangster' franchise, add some gravitas to the film.
 Supriya Pilgaonkar pulls off a fine act with whatever has been offered to her.

-Nandish Singh who gets a meatier role, struggles to do justice to it and fumbles when the frame is focussed entirely on him.
+Nandish Singh, who gets a meatier role, struggles to do justice to it and fumbles when the frame is focussed entirely on him.
 Pranati Rai Prakash who plays his love interest, puts up a tiresome show.
 Saurabh Shukla is convincing in his role.

 The cinematography of the film is average.
 The film could have been snipped shorter by a few minutes.
 Speaking about the songs, they merely act as fillers.